J Cancer 2019; 10(4):853-863. doi:10.7150/jca.27803

 Here we carried out a comprehensive analysis of aberrantly expressed ceRNA network in GC with and without Hp infection by bioinformatics analysis using TCGA database, and built the ceRNA regulatory network, which included 11lncRNAs, 10RNAs and 218mRNAs.
 We suggested the ceRNA regulatory network is associated with diseases pathways and essential cellular functions.
 Moreover, the prognostic analysis revealed that lncRNAs (LINC01254, LINC01287, LINC01524, U95743.1) and miRNAs (miR-302b, miR-302a, miR-378g, miR-1286) may be considered as potential specific biomarkers in diagnosis and prognosis of Hp positive GC, which could be continually validated and explored in our future study.
-Furthermore, the real time-PCR verification revealed that LINC01254, LINC01287, LINC01524, U95743.1 might be considered as potential biomarkers in the diagnosis and prognosis of GC with Hp infection.
+Furthermore, the real-time PCR verification revealed that LINC01254, LINC01287, LINC01524, U95743.1 might be considered as potential biomarkers in the diagnosis and prognosis of GC with Hp infection.
 As far as I concerned, there are seldom reports that studied functional lncRNA induced by Hp infection.
-Besides, it has no report about ceRNA network related to Hp infection yet.
+Besides, it has few reports about ceRNA network related to Hp infection until now.
 All together, we expect the study presented here brings biological insights into the essential roles of ceRNA regulation in GC with Hp infection.

 This work was supported by the National Key R&D Program of China (Grant No. 2017YFC0908300).

 The authors have declared that no competing interest exists.